terra-campaigns/arrival/campaign/hostile/_published/context.md

 Basic ship maintenance & fuel is paid by shipowner, additional repairs & fuels are paid by the LTDA (discounted for contract payment).

 Ship must dock for life support supplies every 6 weeks (max life support is 2 months).
 Work shifts are 12x12, 7 days a week.
+You will carry a holographic AI suitcase to speak with the GM weekly on Saturdays.
+Replacements (in case of sickness or indisposition) will be sent from the fastest system where they can be available.

 | Crew member | Contracted profession          | Undercover role            | Ship department | Base | Multiplier |
 | ----------- | ------------------------------ | -------------------------- | --------------- | ---- | ---------- |